 One of the most neglected areas of preparation before a marathon or half marathon is fuel.
 After months of successfully fueling during training runs, many runners find that they have run out of supplies or simply forget to get things ready beforehand.

 Proper race day fueling can really impact your performance during long distance races – which means that forgetting your fuel or trying something new can lead to a miserable race.

-Enjoy a carb-heavy dinner.
+Enjoy a carb-heavy dinner

-By dinner time the day before your marathon or half marathon, you’ll likely have arrived at your destination and successfully picked up your bib.
+The night before your marathon or half marathon, you’ll likely have arrived at your destination and successfully picked up your bib.
 Now comes the fun part: carb-loading.

 Picking something simple is often best, as it helps avoid any unwanted or unexpected digestive issues throughout the night and during the race.

 Simple options, such as pastas with sauce or bread products are often a favorite among runners.
 Take this time to celebrate your training and get excited for what is to come the next day – just don’t go so crazy that you cause a stomach ache.